Together, We Win!

 Is there an empty place in your soul that God is longing to fill?
 Are you just checking the boxes in your Christian life or do you have a daily, intimate relationship with God?
 Have you made the decision to put God first in your life?

 God desires to be first in our lives because he wants to give us strength, peace and purpose for our journey.
-And he helps us with all the rest.
+It all gets better when God is in the middle of it.

 Thank you, Abba Father.